Minneapolis agrees to overhaul police training and force policies after George Floyd's murder

 The deal incorporates and builds on changes the Minneapolis Police Department has made since Floyd, a Black man, was killed by a white officer in 2020, prompting a national reckoning with police brutality and racism.

-The 171-page agreement, filed in federal court shortly after the council’s 12-0 vote, says the department will require its officers to “promote the sanctity of human life as the highest priority in their activities.”
-It says officers must ”carry out their law enforcement duties with professionalism and respect for the dignity of every person.”
-And it says they must not allow race, gender or ethnicity “to influence any decision to use force, including the amount or type of force used.”

-The agreement, known as a consent decree, means the department will be under long-term court supervision.
+The agreement, known as a consent decree, will put the department under long-term court supervision.
 It had been under negotiation since the Department of Justice issued a scathing critique of the city’s police in June 2023.

-The report alleged that police systematically discriminated against racial minorities, violated constitutional rights and disregarded the safety of people in custody for years before Floyd, a Black man, was killed by a white Minneapolis officer.
-Floyd’s death prompted a national reckoning with police brutality and racism.

-The Justice Department report was the result of a sweeping two-year investigation that confirmed many citizen complaints about police conduct.
-The investigation found that Minneapolis officers used excessive force, including “unjustified deadly force,” and violated the rights of people engaged in constitutionally protected speech.
+Department officials alleged that police engaged in systematic racial discrimination, violated constitutional rights and disregarded the safety of people in custody for years before Floyd was killed.
+The report was the result of a sweeping two-year investigation that confirmed many citizen complaints about police conduct.
+It found that Minneapolis officers used excessive force, including “unjustified deadly force,” and violated the rights of people engaged in constitutionally protected speech.

+“George Floyd’s death was not just a tragedy, it was a galvanizing force for the city and for the nation,” Assistant Attorney General Kristen Clarke, head of the Justice Department’s Civil Rights Division, said at a news conference.
+“All eyes remain on Minneapolis, and with this consent decree, we now have a roadmap for reform that will help this community heal while strengthening trust between law enforcement and the people they serve.”

 “I’d like to thank our community for standing together, united in this, and for having patience with us as we have traveled a very, very long and challenging journey,” Council President Elliott Payne said after the vote.
 “We’re just beginning, and we know we have a long way to go.
 Our success will only be realized when we all work together on what is arguably one of the most important issues in the life of our city.”